 Patients see results almost immediately.
-Once swelling and any discoloration from bruising disappears, individuals find themselves with a much smoother, firmer neck and chin area.
+Once the swelling and any discoloration from bruising disappears, individuals find themselves with a much smoother, firmer neck and chin area.
 The longevity of the results depends largely on how effectively the patient maintains a healthy weight following liposuction.
 While eliminated fatty tissue does not return, the existing fatty tissue can expand through weight gain.

 Are the results permanent?

 For the most part, the results can be permanent.
 This ultimately depends on the individual and any weight gained following the procedure.
 In order for the maximum benefit, it is recommended that patients remain at a similar weight.

 A typical procedure for chin and neck liposuction ranges in cost based on many factors.
 The quality and experience of your surgeon plays a large role.
 The number of procedures also determines how expensive or affordable liposuction ends up being.

 What are the risks associated with chin and neck liposuction?